Why Tracking CAC Isn’t Just for Startups

 • They have never had to worry about how much it costs them to acquire a customer

 Understanding the importance of CAC and knowing how to track it is just the beginning.
-Next, you must work toward achieving an acceptable CAC.
-The definition of an acceptable customer acquisition cost might vary from organization to organization, but typically a CAC that is equal to or less than 20% of the average lifetime value (LTV) of a customer is deemed acceptable.
+Next, you must calculate and achieve an acceptable customer acquisition cost.
+This might vary from organization to organization, but typically a CAC that is equal to or less than 20% of the average lifetime value (LTV) of a customer is deemed acceptable.
 This means that if the average annual value of your customer is $20,000, and the average customer stays for three years, then your average lifetime value is $60,000.
 In this example, you should be willing to pay up to $12,000 to acquire a customer.
-Now, this is a very simple example but it should demonstrate the fundamentals required to begin working toward an acceptable CAC if you’re a mid-market organization.

 Note: startups and early-stage tech companies may track this a little differently.
 In the startup world, the lifetime value (LTV) to CAC ratio tends to be the driving metric, with most companies aiming to get to a 3:1 ratio.
 Once startups sustainably achieve this desired ratio they’ll pour resources into their demand generation programs to drive growth and earn market share.